 39. Odd Future – Oldie

 One of only two tracks to feature every rapper of the once-untouchable Odd Future.
-Stand-out verses from Tyler, Frank and Earl would paint a picture of their subsequent solo success.
+Stand-out verses from Tyler, Frank and Earl would point towards their subsequent solo successes.

 38. Tame Impala – Feels Like We Only Go Backwards

 Despite an impressive climb to Coachella headliner and equally impressive third album Currents, Feels Like still remains among Tame Impala’s best.

 37. Kanye West – Lost In The World (ft Bon Iver)

 Much of this list could be made up by Dark Twisted Fantasy favourites, but Kanye’s take on Bon Iver’s Woods remains among the finest.